alaturoz/microservice-exercise/README.md

 The full example can be viewed at https://github.com/SaiUpadhyayula/spring-boot-microservices

-I used this to exercise in developing microservices in Spring Boot.
+I used this to exercise in developing microservices with Spring Boot.

 The Architecture consists of 3 Services: Order, Inventory and Product, an API-Gateway to reach the services and a discovery server.